NuclearTalent/LFD_for_Physicists/README.md

-# About LFD development
+# About LFD for Physicists

-Repository for developing Learning from Data material
+Repository for distributing Learning from Data for Physicsists material